googlecodelabs/polymer-first-elements/README.md

         cd polymer-first-elements
         bower install

-5. To preview your element, run `polyserve` from the repo directory:
+5. To preview your element, run `polymer serve` from the repo directory:

-        polyserve
+        polymer serve

     Open `localhost:8080/components/icon-toggle/demo/` in your browser.
 (Note that the path uses `icon-toggle`—the component name listed in this element's `bower.json` file—rather than the actual directory name.)

-If you're wondering what `polyserve` does, see [Testing elements with local bower dependencies](https://www.polymer-project.org/1.0/docs/start/reusableelements.html#local-dependencies) in the Polymer docs.
+If you're wondering what `polymer serve` does, see [Testing elements with local bower dependencies](https://www.polymer-project.org/1.0/docs/start/reusableelements.html#local-dependencies) in the Polymer docs.